Brad Meltzer: Non-fiction

 In May 2010, Meltzer released his first nonfiction book, Heroes For My Son, a book he had worked on for almost a decade, beginning on the night his first son was born.
 The book is part of a two-book deal with Meltzer's publisher.
 He stated in a May 2010 interview that he was working on Heroes for My Daughter.
-The book is a collection of stories from the lives of 52 people such as Jim Henson, Rosa Parks and Mr. Rogers, and was written with the intention of being presented one day to his then-eight-year-old son.
+The book is a collection of stories from the lives of 52 people such as Jim Henson, Rosa Parks, and Mr. Rogers, and was written with the intention of being presented one day to his then-eight-year-old son.
 It debuted at #2 on The New York Times Best Seller list.
 Heroes for My Daughter also made The New York Times bestseller list.

 In January 2014, Meltzer and artist Chris Eliopoulos launched a line of biographies for kids, starting with I Am Amelia Earhart and I Am Abraham Lincoln, which debuted on The New York Times bestseller list.
 The books are part of a series, Ordinary People Change the World, whose books tell the stories of America's icons in an entertaining way to engage young readers.
 He followed the initial books with I Am Albert Einstein, I Am Rosa Parks, I Am Lucille Ball, I Am Jackie Robinson, I Am Helen Keller, I Am Martin Luther King, Jr., I Am Jane Goodall, I Am George Washington and I Am Jim Henson.
-Then in October 2017, I Am Gandhi and I Am Sacagawea were released.
+In October 2017, I Am Gandhi and I Am Sacagawea were released.
 In October 2018, PBS announced an animated adaptation of the series called Xavier Riddle and the Secret Museum, which debuted in November 2019.